fzero/lhl-lectures-legacy/w4d2-sinatra-sessions/lecture_notes.md

 ```

 * Rakefile
-    - Contains useful bits of code that run in the context of your application. the format of the tasks is always:
+    - Contains useful bits of code that run in the context of your application.
+The format is always:

 ```ruby
 desc "description of what the task does"